 The Department of Surgery at Washington University in St. Louis welcomes applications to our Diversity Sub-internship Program intended to support minority student experiences in academic surgery.
-The program will provide accepted sub-intern students with a four-week rotation at Washington University between July and October in general surgery or any of its subspecialties.
+The Program will provide accepted sub-intern students with a four-week rotation at Washington University between July and October in specialties or subspecialties of General Surgery.

-The program is open to minority applicants who belong to groups that have been traditionally disadvantaged, underrepresented, or inadequately supported in medical training.
-We seek applications from racial minorities who have been historically underrepresented in the health profession including African American, American Indian, Alaska Native, Hispanic American and Pacific Islander.
+The Program is open to minority applicants who belong to groups that have been traditionally disadvantaged, underrepresented, or inadequately supported in medical training.
+We seek applications from racial minorities from historically underrepresented in the health profession including African American, American Indian, Alaska Native, Hispanic American and Pacific Islander.
 We also seek applications from sexual and gender minorities such as those who identify as lesbian, gay, bisexual, transgender/gender nonconforming, queer/questioning, or intersex.
-Finally we seek applications from students whose pathway to medical training includes substantial personal or financial adversity.
+Finally, we seek applications from students whose pathway to medical training includes substantial personal or financial adversity.
 The criteria under which the application is submitted need not be explicitly stated nor do these represent mutually exclusive categories.
-The sub-internship is four weeks in duration and will only be offered between July and October.
-Students must be enrolled in their final year of medical school in good academic standing at an LCME-accredited medical school, and have completed all required core clerkships.
-Students will be accepted in to clinical rotations only if space is available during the preferred time period.
-In addition, all students must meet requirements set forth by the Washington University School of Medicine for all visiting students.
-More details can be found here: https://md.wustl.edu/academics/visiting-students/.

-A brief statement of interest (500-word limit) is required which should express your interest in academic surgery, one letter of recommendation, curriculum vitae, USMLE scores, a photo, and a recent unofficial medical school transcript should be submitted by May 15, 2018 via email at firstname.lastname@example.org.
-Decisions will be made by June 15, 2018.
+Applicants must submit a brief statement of interest (500-word limit) describing your interest in academic surgery (an interest in a particular surgical specialty should be noted in your statement).
+In addition, applicants must provide one letter of recommendation (no more than three, please), their updated curriculum vitae, any USMLE reports/scores, a photo, and a recent (unofficial is acceptable) medical school transcript.
+All application materials must be received by June 1, 2022, and should be sent via email to firstname.lastname@example.org.
+Decisions will be made by June 15, 2022.